-During the last 5 years, India and Pakistan have tested nuclear weapons and deployed ballistic missiles, enunciated nuclear doctrine, and made organizational changes to their nuclear establishments while teetering on the brink of war in Kashmir.
-This paper summarizes Indian and Pakistani nuclear weapon capabilities and thinking in light of the current crisis, and discusses some confidence-building measures in place intended to help avert nuclear war.
+Until 2005, India and Pakistan were the only states outside the Nuclear Nonproliferation Treaty to declare, openly, their nuclear weapons capability.
+In 1998, they tested nuclear weapons and since then, deployed ballistic missiles, enunciated nuclear doctrine, and made organizational changes to their nuclear establishments.
+In 2002, they testered on the brink of war in Kashmir.
+This paper summarizes Indian and Pakistani nuclear weapon capabilities and thinking, and discusses some confidence-building measures in place intended to help avert nuclear war.
 It will be updated as events warrant.